-Goal Responsible Where Progress Frequency of

-Department Will Be Monitored Monitoring

-SWMBH will use the Member Experience Satisfaction Survey results and the information from the Waiver Audit Interviews to assess the quality, availability, and accessibility of care of members receiving LTSS.
+Goal Responsible Department Where Progress Will Be Monitored Frequency of Monitoring SWMBH will use the Member Experience Satisfaction Survey results and the information from the Waiver Audit Interviews to assess the quality, availability, and accessibility of care of members receiving LTSS.
 Improvement areas will be identified based on the analysis of the results in Q3 of FY24.
 Quality QMC, RCP Annually